avazqueznj/InspectionBrickWeb1/replit.md

 # Inspection Brick

 ## Overview
 Inspection Brick is a professional web application for managing equipment and vehicle inspections, focusing on Department of Transportation (DOT) compliance.
+The system serves two primary user workflows:

+1. **Live Defect Monitoring (Mechanics)**: The Defects page acts as a real-time dashboard that mechanics keep open to minimize vehicle downtime.
+Sorting by severity (high→low) then time (newest→oldest) ensures critical issues stopping vehicles are immediately visible as inspections come in.

+2. **Inspection Management (Supervisors)**: Comprehensive views for reviewing inspection history, analyzing trends, and generating compliance reports with multi-company data isolation.

-It offers a clean, efficient interface for viewing records, analyzing defects, and generating reports.
-Key features include multi-company data isolation, real-time search and filtering, detailed defect tracking with severity levels, and server-side pagination.
-The project aims to enhance operational efficiency, streamline inspection processes, and ensure regulatory compliance for organizations.
+Key features include real-time defect monitoring, advanced filtering and search, detailed tracking with severity levels, server-side pagination, and native browser printing for reports.

 ## User Preferences